 Many people I’ve met have told me that the Pacific side of Costa Rica is the better coast to visit.
 The remote Osa peninsula, the monkey-filled area of Manuel Antonio, and the touristy Nicoya coast all beat the Caribbean, which has more rain, less wildlife, fewer “modern” conveniences, and uglier beaches.
 No matter where you go, the Caribbean side just won’t be as nice.

 Having now been to both coasts, I’m not sure what these people are talking about.
-Traveling down the Caribbean side, I did find it to be rainier, but it was no less beautiful and had many beautiful places to explore.
+Traveling down the Caribbean side, I did find it to be rainier, but it was no less beautiful and had many wonderful places to explore.

 Tortuguero, the Costa Rican version of the Amazon rainforest, dominates the northern coast.
 This massive area is a series of rivers and canals that crisscross the jungle.
 It rains all the time, and although the beaches are beautiful, a full day of sunny beach weather is rare.
 To top it off, the currents are strong, and toothy barracudas and sharks roam the waters.

 Despite all that, there are many reasons to come here.
 The biggest draw is the large numbers of turtles (hence “Tortuguero,” which means “region of turtles” in Spanish) that come to nest along the shoreline.
-The best time to see them nesting is in April and May, but even during the off-season, Tortuguero offers a few places to go hiking, lots of canal cruises, and an abundance of wildlife to see (this area is known for its birds).
+The best time to see them nesting is in April and May, but even during the off-season, Tortuguero offers a few places to go hiking, lots of canal cruises, and an abundance of wildlife (this area is known for its birds).

 Tortuguero is not easy to get to nor is it cheap.
-It takes five hours to get there from San Jose and supplies are brought in by boat.
+It takes five hours to get there from San José and supplies are brought in by boat.
 It’s not a budget destination.
-But if it’s remote and off the typical backpacker trail you’re looking for in Central America, Tortuguero’s the place to go.
+But if it’s something remote and off the typical backpacker trail you’re looking for in Central America, Tortuguero’s the place to go.

 Near Puerto Viejo are two other towns worth seeing: Cahuita and Manzanillo.
-(There’s also Limon, the area’s main port city.
+(There’s also Limón, the area’s main port city.
 Skip it.
 It’s ugly, dodgy, and not worth even a few hours.)
 Cahuita, a tiny town situated right next to a stunning national park with the same name, is about an hour north of Puerto Viejo.
 Like Tortuguero, this is a place to relax.
 There’s one bar that gets lively on some nights, but for the most part, after a day of hiking, swimming, or surfing, most people just sit and read.

 After visiting Costa Rica’s Caribbean coast, I can say that it’s just as beautiful, interesting, and majestic as the Pacific coastline.
 And since it rains more on the Caribbean coast, you’ll find far fewer people on this side.
 The huge resorts, overpriced meals and tours, and thousands of expats that flood all parts of the Pacific, especially the Nicoya Peninsula, are hardly anywhere to be found.
 So let them do what they want while you enjoy (fairly) empty beaches, cheap seafood, and lots of wildlife.